 - The Treasurer shall properly account for all expenditure and income, and shall present an independently inspected report to the Annual General Meeting, plus a statement to the Committee meetings.

 - All monies acquired by the OARA shall be applied to the benefit of the OARA and shall be used for no other purpose.
+Affiliate Groups may engage in non-OARA activities to the extent that they do not use OARA funds, but must report OARA approved activities to the OARA Committee, and, where appropriate, to an OARA General Meeting.

 - The OARA financial year shall run from 1st January to 31st December.